Adoption form

 bandanaTo begin your adoption process of a rescued Great Pyrenees, we ask that you answer the questions below.

-If you are interested in a working dog, send us an e-mail at info@igpr.org and we will send you the livestock guardian application.
+If you are interested in a working dog, send us an e-mail at [email protected] and we will send you the livestock guardian application.
 You must have a dog secure fenced area accessible from a barn or other shelter building.
-We do not adopt our working dogs to farms with lean-tos, dog houses or igloos.
+We do not adopt our working dogs to farms with lean-tos, mobile shelters, dog houses or igloos.
+You must have a barn structure for their shelter.
+We only adopt successful livestock guardians to a working dog home.
+Many of the dogs surrendered, do not have a positive history with livestock, especially with poultry.
+Training a livestock guardian dog, can take up to 18 months of diligent training techniques before a dog can be entrusted to guarding sheep or goats.
+Again, they are not successful the majority of the time with poultry, unless is it contained.

 We do not adopt to families with children under 6 years of age.
 This rule is for the safety of the child and the well being of the pet.
 Toddlers are curious and dogs never exceed the mentality of a 2 year old, so they do not consider consequences for their actions, they only react to situations.
 Young children can get scratched, bitten, snapped at or nipped.
 It is usually not a vicious act, only a reaction to the situation.
 Usually either the dog or the toddler are innocently harmed and the dog usually pays the price of losing their home again.
 If you currently do not have children, but are planning on them in the future, you need to take into consideration the adoption of a dog seriously and commit to keeping the dog after your children arrive and monitor them closely with the dog.
 Never leave young children alone with a dog.